 After focusing last year’s State of the University address on a plan to maintain affordability for students, Meehan spent significant time in his 2019 address discussing the looming demographic crisis and outlining how the university plans to survive the disruption and continue to meet its promise of “affordable excellence” to students, their families and the state.

-That crisis is due to plunging birth rates during the Great Recession of 2008, which will result in a 32,000 to 54,000 decrease in the number college-aged students in New England beginning in 2026, experts say.
+That crisis is due to plunging birth rates during the Great Recession of 2008, which will result in a dramatic decline in the number of college-aged students in New England beginning in 2026, experts say.

 Meehan said that shortage of students will leave colleges and universities with too much capacity and not enough demand at a time when the economic model in higher education is already strained, noting expert predictions that 25 percent or more of all colleges could close or merge in the next 10 to 15 years.